fcagnola/cartoonlp/README.md

 _Introduction_

-why we chose the project...
+The reason behind the choice of our subject is a deep fascination for the imaginary worlds crafted by Disney Pixar and for the language used in the company's motion pictures.
+Since the movies, ranging from classic to contemporary, span almost a hundred years, it was also the perfect opportunity to study chilren-centric language from a diachronic point of view.

 _Scope_

-59 subtitles for disney movies from 1937 to 2021.
+When we took up the project we chose to include in the study any and all motion pictures from Disney Pixar studios.
+When this choice was made, 59 movies and subtitles were therefore included, from 1937 to 2021.

 _Methodology_